Song of Parkland

 Outstanding Original Music and Lyrics for "Beautiful Things Can Grow" by students Ashley Paseltiner and Molly Reichard

-and composer Mark Sonnenblick).
+and composer Mark Sonnenblick) and a DGA Award for Amy Schatz (Outstanding Directorial Achievement in Children's Programs).
 The film is available to watch on HBO.com and HBO GO.

 "This is our begin-again." ~ Melody Herzfeld.